drklee3/COEN177L/lab4/README.md

 # output file will have the algorithm name inserted, output.csv -> output.fifo.csv
 ./page-replacements 10 --to 500 -i accesses.txt -a fifo -o output.csv > /dev/null

-# run multiple trials with a range of memory sizes (10 to 500)
-# output file will have the algorithm name inserted, output.csv -> output.fifo.csv
-./target/release/page-replacements 10 --to 500 -a fifo -o output.csv -i accesses.txt > /dev/null

 # run lru show debug info (prints array / page table contents for each input)
 # probably not a good idea to use -v with accesses.txt or large table sizes
 # for second chance: blue = referenced, red = unreferenced